New York State Resources

 New York City Resources

 Beginning in 2021, New York City voters will be allowed to vote for up to 5 candidates in primaries and special elections, in order of preference, for the offices of Mayor, Public Advocate, Comptroller, Borough President, and City Council.
-Voters will be able to rank candidates from one to five, with 1 being their most preferred, to 5 being their least preferred.
+Voters will be able to rank up to 5 candidates, with their first choice being their most preferred, to the fifth being their least preferred.
 This process is called Ranked-Choice Voting.
-To learn more, visit this page of the New York City Campaign Finance Board's website.
+To learn more, you can view this video and visit this page of the New York City Campaign Finance Board's website.

 NYC Poll Site Locator - Find your poll site, view your sample ballot, find early voting information, and setup reminders.